SPADE OF THE SECRET SERVICE

 Copyright: 08/1941

 From Victory Comics #1 - General Briggs, inventor of "the automatic rifle" has gone missing.
 The President sends his personal agent, Spade, to investigate but by the the General has returned.
 Spade is suspicious so he must be eliminated.
-Click here to read the story.

-Death in the Land of Ice
+2 Death in the Land of Ice Death in the Land of Ice

 Published by Hillman Periodicals, Inc.